invicticide/fractive/README.md

 (If you plan on contributing to Fractive, create a GitHub fork and clone that instead.)

+Build Fractive and examples:

+	cd fractive
+	npm run build

+## Fractive projects

+Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
+These files, plus any additional assets (images, etc.) are kept together in a Fractive **project**.
+You can create a new project like this:

+	cd fractive
+	node lib/CLI.js create ../my-project
+	cd ../my-project

+In the new project folder you'll see a structure like this:

+	my-project
+	|- assets/
+	|- source/
+	|- fractive.json
+	|- template.html

+The `fractive.json` is your **project file**.
+It contains all your project settings, like rules for where to find source files and where builds should go.
+If you take a peek inside, you'll see the default rules:

+	markdown: [ "source/**/*.md" ],
+	javascript: [ "source/**/*.js" ],
+	assets: [ "assets/**" ],
+	ignore: [],
+	template: "template.html",
+	output: "build",

+These are in [glob syntax](https://github.com/isaacs/node-glob#glob-primer).
+Note that by default Fractive expects to find all your Markdown and Javascript files in `source`, and anything else in `assets`.

 ## Story basics

-Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
-You'll need to create a folder somewhere to put these files in; this will be your **project folder**.
-(Keep it separate from your Fractive repository!)

-	mkdir my_story
-	touch text.md
-	touch script.js

 In Markdown, you'll write your story text in **sections**, each preceded by a special macro that looks like this: `{{SectionName}}`.
 Each section name (the part inside the double curly braces) must be unique within the story, and section names may not contain whitespace or punctuation: only letters and numbers.
 A simple section would look like this: